Flossie Wong-Staal: Early life

 Wong-Staal was born as Wong Yee Ching in Guangzhou, China, in 1946.
 The third child in her family of four, she grew up with two brothers and a sister.
 In 1952, her family was among the many Chinese citizens who fled to Hong Kong after the Communist revolution in the late 1940s.
 During her time in Hong Kong, Wong attended Maryknoll Convent School, where she excelled in science.
 Although no women in her family had ever worked outside the home or studied science, her parents supported her academic pursuits.
 Throughout her time at the school she was encouraged by many of her teachers to further her studies in the United States.
 Her teachers also suggested she change her name to something in English.
 Her father chose the name "Flossie" for her after a massive typhoon that had struck Southeast Asia around this time.

 Education

-When she was 18, she left Hong Kong to attend the University of California, San Diego, where she pursued a Bachelor of Science degree in bacteriology.
-She was graduated cum laude in just three years.
+When she was 18, she left Hong Kong to attend the University of California, Los Angeles, where she pursued a Bachelor of Science degree in bacteriology.
+She graduated cum laude in just three years.
 After earning her bachelor's degree, she went on to earn a Ph.D. in molecular biology from UCLA in 1972.
 She conducted her postdoctoral work at the University of California, San Diego, where she continued to research.